ShaunJPartridge/Data-Analytics-Portfolio/SQL/NFL-2018-to-2022-team-trends/README.md

 # Step 1.
 The first step was identifying the problem or question that needed to be answered with this analysis.
-The question was:
+The questions were:
-  - What stats are common among the most winningest teams in the NFL?
+  - What stats are common among the most winningest and losing teams in the NFL?
+  - What divisions are the aforementioned teams in?

 # Step 2.
 The second step was figuring out what data was needed for this analysis, as I wanted to gather quantitative team data so that the stats aren't biased based off of star players on teams.
 So, I did some research and found the [NFL Team Stats 2002 - Feb.
 2023 (ESPN)](https://www.kaggle.com/datasets/cviaxmiwnptr/nfl-team-stats-20022019-espn) dataset on Kaggle.
 The data was then cleaned in Google Sheets, stored as .csv file and then imported into Google Cloud BiqQuery for further analysis.